A Unifying Framework for Parallel and Distributed Processing in R using Futures: The future framework

 The \code{resolved()} function queries, in a non-blocking way, whether or not a future is resolved.
 Among other things, this can be used to collect the value of a subset of resolved futures as soon as possible without risking to block from collecting the value of a non-resolved future, which allows additional futures to launch sooner, if they exist.
 This strategy also helps lower the overall latency that comes from the overhead of collecting values from futures - values that may contain large objects and are collected from remote machines over a network with limited bandwidth.
-As explained further below, collecting the value of futures as soon as possible will also lower the latency of the relay of output and conditions (e.g.\ warnings and errors) captured by each future while they evaluate the future expressions.
+As explained further below, collecting the value of futures as soon as possible will also lower the latency of the relay of output and conditions (e.g., warnings and errors) captured by each future while they evaluate the future expressions.

-In summary, the three constructs of the \dfn{Future API} provide \emph{the necessary and sufficient} functionality to construct higher-level map-reduce constructs for evaluating expressions and function calls in parallel.
-Additional core features of futures that are useful, or even essential, for parallel processing, are presented next.
+In summary, the three constructs of the \dfn{Future API} provide \emph{the necessary and sufficient} functionality for evaluating R expressions in parallel, which in turn may be used to construct higher-level map-reduce functions for parallel processing.
+Additional core features of futures that are useful, or even essential, for parallel processing are presented next.